BrianInGermany/oldcardgames/all_collections/_posts/2022-12-18-tapp_tarock.markdown

 ---
 layout: post
 title:  "Offenbach Tapp: Tarot for Three"
-description: "Risk a bid, and trump your way to victory with this chip-based tarot game."
+description: "Risk a bid, and trump your way to victory with this chip-based Tapp Tarock variant."
 date:   2022-12-18 11:39:00
 categories: ["threeplayer","tarot"]
 thumbnail: "/assets/images/tarock.jpg"
 ---
-Risk a bid, and trump your way to victory with this chip-based tarot game.
+Risk a bid, and trump your way to victory with this chip-based Tapp Tarock variant.

 Not just for fortune telling!
 Offenbach Tapp is a fun trick-taking game with the added fascination of the fifth suit, tarot.